tibormester/CSPSearchProceduralGeneration/README.md

 -   Save/Load: Use JSON serialization for storing object data.
 Represent constraints as objects using relation and operator primitives, enabling dynamic constraint creation.

+-   Example: Demonstrate all features of the framework through the implementation of a procedural forest ecosystem.
+Show how qualitative traits can be related to quantitive values with a set of simple rules, enabling automatic microscopic quantative changes to the ecoystem governed by macroscopic qualitative changes.

 **Conclusion:**